 Easy Digital Budgeting

-When you’re living paycheck-to-paycheck, money is flying out the window, and bills and stress are piling up, it’s time to get on a budget.
+If you’re living paycheck-to-paycheck, money is flying out the window, and bills and stress are piling up, it’s time to get on a budget!

-This is a digital budgeting method that you can use whether you use cash or cards to pay for your purchases.
-This is how I do my budget every month and I will teach you how to do it for yourself too.
+This is how I do my budget every month and I’m going to teach you how to do it for yourself too.
+Let’s get started!

 Creating A Zero-Based Budget